 Hennessey Venom GT — 270.4 MPH

-John Hennessey’s eponymously-named performance group is obsessed with power and speed, evidenced by shoehorning as much oomph as it can into other company’s production cars.
+John Hennessey’s eponymously-named performance group is obsessed with power and speed, evidenced by shoehorning as much oomph as it can into production cars from other manufacturers.
 Then Hennessey built his own supercar in 2014, powered by a 7.0-liter twin-turbo GM V-8 packing 1,244 hp and 1,287 ft lbs of torque.
 The Venom reached 270.4 mph at the Kennedy Space Center’s 3.2-mile landing strip, but only in one direction.
 Since both directions are required for a record-holding run, in addition to a production volume of 30 or more cars (only 13 Venoms have been sold), the Hennessey doesn’t qualify for official record books.
-But still, the beast has surpassed 270, and that’s impressive as hell.
+But still, the beast has surpassed 270 mph, and that’s impressive as hell.

 Koenigsegg Agera RS — 277.8 MPH

-Back to Koenigsegg for the top honors.
-In November of 2017, a Koenigsegg Agera RS running E85 (meaning it was getting 1,360 hp) was driven by a factory driver to a two-way average speed of 277.8 mph on an 11-mile strip of closed road in Nevada.
+In November of 2017, a Koenigsegg Agera RS, running E85 fuel (meaning it was getting 1,360 hp), was driven by a factory driver to a two-way average speed of 277.8 mph on an 11-mile strip of closed road in Nevada.
 The car, owned by a customer who suggested the feat, actually hit 284.5 mph during the record attempt, which is staggering.
-It also nabbed the fastest 0-250-0 time (33.2 seconds), and the highest average speed during the flying kilometer (268 mph) and for the flying mile on a public road (276.3 mph).
+At the time, it also nabbed the fastest zero-to-250 mph-to-zero metric (33.2 seconds), the highest average speed during the flying kilometer (268 mph) and for the flying mile on a public road (276.3 mph).

 Hennessey Venom F5 — 300+ MPH (Claimed)

-The second inclusion from the Texas-tuners-turned-manufacturers, the Venom F5 picks up the baton from its little brother and rockets away.
-A 6.6-liter twin-turbo V-8 pumps out 1,817 hp and 1,193 ft lbs of twist, which propels the 2,950-pound coupe to 60 in under two seconds.
-Its name is an homage to the F5 category of tornados, the most intense level possible on the Fujita scale.
+Hennessey Performance Engineering’s Venom F5 picks up the baton from its older sibling and rockets away.
+A 6.6-liter twin-turbo V-8 pumps out 1,817 hp and 1,193 ft lbs of twist, which propels the 2,950-pound coupe to 60 mph in under two seconds.
+And in case you were wondering, its name is an homage to the F5 category of tornados, the most intense level possible on the Fujita scale.